IEEE-VIT/flask.ly/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Please describe the feature you want this project to offer** A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.